jwillinghalpern/fm-convert-heic/README.md

 # fm-convert-heic

-convert a heic to a png in a FileMaker Web Viewer
+convert a HEIC to a PNG or JPG in a FileMaker Web Viewer

 ## Usage

-check out the fmp12 file for example usage
+Check out the fmp12 file for example usage

 ## Development